-Bird flu, or avian flu, is an infectious viral illness that spreads among birds.
-In rare cases it can affect humans.
+Bird flu, or avian flu, is an infectious type of influenza that spreads among birds.
+In rare cases, it can affect humans.

-There are many types of bird flu, most of which are harmless to humans.
-However, two types have caused serious concern in recent years.
-These are the H5N1 (since 1997) and H7N9 (since 2013) viruses.
+There are many different strains of bird flu virus, most of which don't infect humans.
+However, two particular strains have caused serious concern in recent years:

-Although these viruses don't infect people easily and are usually not transmitted from human to human, several people have been infected around the world, leading to a number of deaths.
+Although these viruses don't infect people easily and aren't usually transmitted from human to human, several people have been infected around the world, leading to a number of deaths.

-Other bird flu viruses (particularly H7N7 and H9N2) have also infected people, but these have rarely caused severe illness.
+Other bird flu viruses – particularly H7N7 and H9N2, and more recently H6N1, H10N8 and H5N6 – have also infected people, but these have been very rare or only rarely caused severe illness.

 Bird flu affects many species of birds, including chickens, ducks, turkeys and geese.
 It can be passed between commercial, wild and pet birds.
-Birds do not always get sick from infection, so seemingly healthy birds may still pose a risk to people who come into contact with them.
+Birds don't always get sick from infection, so seemingly healthy birds may still pose a risk to people who come into contact with them.

 Signs and symptoms

 Like other types of flu, bird flu symptoms often include:

 - respiratory symptoms, such as a cough or runny nose